 Every roof requires ample ventilation.
 Unfortunately, a surprising number of roofs have poor ventilation.
 It is possible that poor ventilation will void your asphalt shingles’ manufacturer’s warranty.
 Poor ventilation can also permit winds to lift even the most robust shingles right off your roof.

-3. Shingles Must be Firmly Connected to Your Roof
+3. Ensure Shingles are Firmly Connected to Your Roof

 A shingle that is not tightly fastened to the roof is a major problem.
 Older roofs that seal shingles to one another through tar sealing or roofing nails gradually wear as time progresses.
 If you notice your roof’s shingles move when the winds pick up, it is an indication that it is time to take action.
 If water moves below the shingles, it can flow into your home and damage your valuables.
 It might even make your home uninhabitable.